TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/companies-have-diverging-views-on-the-future-of-european-launch/" >🔗</a> **[SpaceNews]** Companies have diverging views on the future of European launch
 - <a href="http://www.nasa.gov/press-release/liftoff-nasa-s-artemis-i-mega-rocket-launches-orion-to-moon" >🔗</a> **[NASA]** Liftoff!
 NASA’s Artemis I Mega Rocket Launches Orion to Moon
 - <a href="https://arstechnica.com/science/2022/11/nasa-gets-its-mojo-back-with-a-stunning-nighttime-launch-of-the-sls-rocket/" >🔗</a> **[Arstechnica]** NASA gets its mojo back with a stunning nighttime launch of the SLS rocket
 - <a href="https://www.nasaspaceflight.com/2022/11/artemis-i-launch-nov/" >🔗</a> **[NASASpaceflight]** SLS makes successful debut flight, sending Artemis I to the Moon
 - <a href="https://spacenews.com/sls-launches-artemis-1-mission/" >🔗</a> **[SpaceNews]** SLS launches Artemis 1 mission
-- <a href="http://www.nasa.gov/press-release/nasa-awards-spacex-second-contract-option-for-artemis-moon-landing-0" >🔗</a> **[NASA]** NASA Awards SpaceX Second Contract Option for Artemis Moon Landing

 ### Launch-related News 🚀